Milwaukee Lutheran pushes over Wauwatosa Kingdom Prep Lutheran 36-22 | Local News I Racine County Eye - Racine, Wisconsin

-Milwaukee Lutheran tipped and eventually toppled Wauwatosa Kingdom Prep Lutheran 36-22 in a Wisconsin high school football matchup.
+Milwaukee Lutheran dumped Wauwatosa Kingdom Prep Lutheran 36-22 in a Wisconsin high school football matchup.

-Each offense authored its Rip Van Winkle imitation, napping through barren first and third quarters.
+Neither team could dent the scoreboard in the first and third quarters.

 You're reading a news brief powered by ScoreStream, the world leader in fan-driven sports results and conversation.
 To see more game results from your favorite team, download the ScoreStream app and join over 10 million users nationwide who share the scores of their favorite teams with one another in real-time.
 Subscribe to the Racine County Eye, here with this link subscribe.
 For $2.99/month or $25/year now through Sept.
 30, 2021.
 After that, the price will be $4.99 or $50/year.